React Navigation

 }

 We add a button to our HomeScreen component.
-When the button is pressed, the user is navigated to the setting screen.
-The component takes a single prop named navigation, which is provided by React Navigation and contains navigate function for navigating between screens.
+When the button is pressed, the user is navigated to the settings screen.
+The component receives a props that includes the navigation object, which contains the navigate function for screen navigation.
+You can read more about the navigation object at https://reactnavigation.org/docs/navigation-object.

 // navigation prop is passed in to every screen component in stack navigator